MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

-description: This article describes Authentication over HTTPS in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/26/2023
+description: This article describes Authentication over HTTPS in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/19/2023
 ---
 # Authentication over HTTPS

-To send a request to over HTTPS, the principal making the request must authenticate by using the HTTP `Authorization` request header.
+To interact with your cluster over HTTPS, the principal making the request must authenticate by using the HTTP `Authorization` request header.

 ## Syntax